-- a) The Duty of Car no 00 is the Initial check of the stage and pre-warning that the special stage is about to start.
-The Road Book and Time Card must be used and followed strictly.
-Pace Notes or Safety Notes may not be used. - b) The 00 car, will run each special stage between 60 and 40 minutes before the first car is due to start, according to the length and particulars of each special stage. - c) The Main duties of Car No 00 are to: - a) Check that Marshals are in the correct position; - b) Check that Marshals are setup and ready to operate; - c) Check that Timing equipment is in full working order. - d) Check that Time Card entries are correct and in the correct place; - e) Check If Any errors in the Road book exists; - f) Confirm Ambulance at start of the stage (and any other position as required); - g) Check that all access roads closed off, and that all route markings are in place and correct - h) Check that Emergency roads are not blocked by public or other vehicles, in case of an accident where the ambulance will not be blocked; - i) Communicate with CoC if the stage is clear, safe and ready - j) Communicate any anomalies will be communicated to the Clerk of the Course directly.
+- The Duty of Car 00 is the Initial check of the stage and pre-warning that the special stage is about to start.
+The Road Book and Time Card must be used and followed at all times.
+Pace Notes or Safety Notes may not be used. - 2) The 00 car, will run each special stage between 60 and 40 minutes before the first car is due to start, depending on the length and conditions of the special stage. - 3) The Main duties of Car 00 are to: - i) Check that all required Marshals are in place. - ii) Check that all controls are set up correctly and are ready to operate. - iii) Check that Timing equipment is in full working order. - iv) Ensure that marshals know how to complete the time cards correctly. - v) Confirm Ambulance at the start of the stage is in place (and any other position as required). - vi) Check that all access roads are closed off and that all route markings are in place and correct. - vii) Check that designated escape roads are clear. - viii) Communicate with CoC if the stage is clear, safe and ready. - ix) Inform the Clerk of the Course when the stage is ready to go Live. - x) Inform the Clerk of the Course of any possible changes in the route conditions that need to be comunicated to the competitors. - i) Communicate any anomalies to the Clerk of the Course.

-320. SWEEP CAR
+320 SWEEP CAR:

-- a) The Role of Sweep Car is the last vehicle to enter the stage after the last competitor.
-The Road Book and Time Card must be used and followed strictly. - i) Sweep car runs all special stages after the last competing car, checking any immobilised car within the stage.
-They report to the Clerk of the Course at Rally Headquarters regarding the situation and condition of each situation they come across. - ii) Necessary actions should be taken over by Rally Headquarters. - iii) Sweep car must collect incident reports and timecards from any crew retiring from the event. - b) Sweep car collects all documentation from controls and radio point marshals, and ensures the delivery of documentation to the Timekeeper in Rally Headquarters.
-Exception to this rule, If the control marshal can deliver their documentation to the Timekeeper before the sweep will reach the Timekeeper, then it is advised that the sweep car then proceed with the route, and the marshal to hand in his/her documentation at the Timekeeper as soon as possible. - c) No stage controls should close unless informed by the sweeping vehicle that it has completed the stage.
-The authorisation to close is given via the Clerk of the Course. - d) Inform Rally Control (HQ) of any cars who have not started the stage before the sweep car enters the stage
+- The Sweep Car is the last vehicle to enter the stage after the last competitor.
+The Road Book and Time Card must be used and followed at all times. - a.
+The sweep car runs all special stages after the last competing car and asists to clear the route of stationary competing vehicles.
+The sweep crew must report to the Clerk of the Course regarding the situation and condition of each incident they come across. - All route clearing that cannot be completed by the sweep crew must be reported to the Clerk of the Course for further action. - The sweep crew must collect incident reports and timecards from any crew retiring from the event. - ii) The sweep crew collects all documentation from control marshals and radio point marshals and ensures the delivery of documentation to the Timekeeper in Rally Headquarters.
+The exception to this rule will be when the control marshal can deliver their documentation to the Timekeeper before the sweep crew will be able to do so. - iii) No time control should close unless informed by the sweep crew that it has completed the stage.
+The authorisation to close is given via the Clerk of the Course. - iv) Inform Rally Control (HQ) of any cars who have not started the stage before the sweep car enters the stage

-321. AMBULANCES
+321 AMBULANCES: